rightshero/sw_task__/README.md

 The team is tasked with handling all the software aspects of our service.

 # The task
-The task will be a project contains one page have a 2 categories checkboxes
-- [ ] Category A
+The task will be:
+- A project contains one page have a 2 categories checkboxes [ ] Category A
-- [ ] Category B
+[ ] Category B

-Unlimited subcategories of parent category (if it is hard to achieve the unlimited levels, you can set 3 levels hard-coded) Should use Ajax
+Unlimited subcategories of parent category (if it is hard to achieve the unlimited levels, you can set 3 levels hard-coded) Should use Ajax.

-Also, a **AWS CloudFormation** template file for:
-- Launch a t2.micro or t3.micro EC2 instance
-- Create IAM role with admin privileges
-- Attach the IAM role to the EC2 instance created earlier
-- Deploy the project on the EC2 instance
-- The instance should be accessable via SSH, HTTP and HTTPS protocols/ports

 ## Example
 - [ ] Category A